 Iran airs footage it says is from downed U.S. drone

-Feb.
-7 - Iran has released what it says is decoded footage taken by a U.S. spy drone that it captured more than a year ago.
-Mana Rabiee reports.
+DUBAI (Reuters) - Iran released what it said was the decoded footage taken by a US reconnaissance drone plane that it captured more than a year ago, Iranian media reported.

-In December 2011, Iran said it captured the unmanned U.S. drone over eastern Iran, which was reported lost by U.S. forces in neighboring Afghanistan.
+In December 2011, Iran said it had captured an unmanned U.S. RQ-170 drone in eastern Iran which was reported lost by U.S. forces in neighbouring Afghanistan.

-But Iranian authorities have claimed in the past they have decoded much of the data from the downed craft as well as valuable technology.
+Reuters was unable to confirm whether the footage was genuine but Iranian authorities have previously claimed to have decoded much of the data from the downed craft as well as valuable technology.